rjbultitude/open-source-tools-best-practice/readme.md

 * Documentation clearly states what the goal is
 * Documentation clearly states how it might differ from the competition
-* Documentation clearly states what the version number is
+* Documentation clearly states what breaking changes may have been introduced between versions
 * Installation documentation is provided
 * Configuration documentation is provided
 * Examples of how it may be used are provided